-The clinical nurse specialist is a key post within the endometriosis team and the position represents an exciting opportunity for nurses to develop into a leadership role in a collaborative environment.
+The clinical nurse specialist is a key post within the endometriosis team for women requiring care and support.
+The position represents an exciting opportunity for nurses to develop into a leadership role in a collaborative environment.
 It is recognised as a strategic leadership opportunity for nurses who specialise in an important aspect of woman's health care.